Caliper Basics

 init 0.000003 0.000003 0.000003 0.251889

-Caliper provides many more performance measurement configurations in addition to runtime-report that make use of region annotations.
-For example, hatchet-region-profile writes a .cali file with region times for processing with Hatchet.
-See More on configurations below to learn more about different configurations and their options.
+Caliper provides many more measurement recipes that make use of region annotations.
+For example, runtime-profile writes a .cali file with region times for processing with Hatchet or Caliper’s cali-query tool.
+See More on configurations below to learn more about different configuration recipes and their options.

 Region levels and filtering